Top 10 Best Characters from Young Adult Fiction Books

 21 Effie Trinket - The Hunger Games

-Effie has a wonderful sense of fashion. it would be so fun to be her for Halloween!
+Effie has a wonderful sense of fashion.
+It would be so fun to be her for Halloween!

-22 Mia Hall - If I Stay; Where She Went
+23 Mia Hall - If I Stay; Where She Went

-Mia Hall is going through hard times, but still manages to excel at her cello playing.
+Mia Hall is going through hard times but still manages to excel at her cello playing.
 I'd love to have a strong friend like her to confide in, to ask for advice, and just hear her play (if she really existed).
 She really sounds like someone I'd really like.

 24 Grover Underwood - Percy Jackson and the Olympians

-The funniest side-kick ever.
+The funniest sidekick ever.
 He's always there for you and cares even about the littlest things.
-If you're hurt?
-He'll make you better.
-If you're alone?
-He'll be there for you.
+If you're hurt, he'll make you better.
+If you're alone, he'll be there for you.

-If you don't like grover then you my friend have a damn problem.
+If you don't like Grover, then you, my friend, have a damn problem.

 25 Aaron Warner - Shatter Me Trilogy

-In starting, Shatter Me, I was actually rooting for Adam.
-Then this guy shows up, with his AMAZING personality, his PERFECT lines and did I mention good looks?
+In starting Shatter Me, I was actually rooting for Adam.
+Then this guy shows up, with his amazing personality, his perfect lines, and did I mention good looks?
 I like how he developed throughout the trilogy and he makes people believe that everything is not what it seems - there are millions of sides to a certain story.
-He has jagged edges, but that just makes him even more amazing.
-He can get angry, he can be selfish, but in the end, we all are.
-I love how he's so humane, yet somehow seemingly unattainable.

-!
-You don't know how happy I was to see Aaron on this list.
+You don't know how happy I was to see Aaron on this list!
 I think I fell in love with a book character.

-Can someone be sassy, fashionable and stunning so much so that you fall in love through pages?
-Meet Aaron Warner
+Can someone be sassy, fashionable, and stunning so much so that you fall in love through pages?
+Meet Aaron Warner.

 8Load More